Each year thousands of visitors enjoy Stan Hywet's artfully landscaped gardens and grounds.

 The West Terrace is quite possibly the quintessential example of landscape architect Warren Manning’s ability to blend both house and landscape.
 It is also a fine example of the ideal English garden arrangement.
 The broad terrace near the house joins open lawn and then finally stretches to the trees and a beautiful view of the Cuyahoga Valley in the distance.

 The creation of the West Terrace involved placing the Manor House at an angle that allowed for dramatic views whether one was standing indoors or outside.
 Perhaps its most dramatic feature is that it can be seen from the east lawn in front of the Manor House when the doors through the Great Hall are open.
-From here , the view extends to the West Terrace Overlook in the distance, creating a perfect vantage point to view the Solstice which appears in the very center without fail, on the appointed evening.
+From here , the view extends to the West Terrace Overlook in the distance, creating a perfect vantage point to view the Summer Solstice which appears in the very center without fail, on the appointed evening.
 In this way, the vista appears almost to be a breathtaking painting hung on the wall of the Great Hall.

 The restoration of the West Terrace was completed in 2010.